TKomericki/Rhetos-wiki/Home.md

 ## Recommended plugins

-* [CommonConcepts](https://github.com/Rhetos/Rhetos/tree/master/CommonConcepts) contains basic concepts for building applications, such as entities, validations and computations.
+* [CommonConcepts](https://github.com/Rhetos/Rhetos/tree/master/CommonConcepts) contains standard concepts for building applications, such as entities, validations and computations.
 * [ActiveDirectorySync](https://github.com/Rhetos/ActiveDirectorySync).
 Rhetos supports Windows Authentication by default.
 This package synchronizes Rhetos user roles with Active Directory, allowing user permissions to be defined by AD user groups.
 * [AspNetFormsAuth](https://github.com/Rhetos/AspNetFormsAuth), provides Forms Authentication to Rhetos applications.
 * [RestGenerator](https://github.com/Rhetos/RestGenerator) automatically generates RESTful JSON web API for all entities and other readable or writable data structures that are defined in a Rhetos application.
 Additionally allows executing actions and downloading reports.